earthly/earthly/docs/cloud/satellites.md

 ### 4. Invite your team

-A final optional step is to invite your team to use the satellite.
+A final step is to invite your team to use the satellite.
 This can be done by running:

 ```bash
 earthly org invite <email>